HMS Jervis Bay: Naval service

 When the convoy encountered the German warship Admiral Scheer about 755 nmi south-southwest of Reykjavík, the captain of Jervis Bay, Edward Fegen, ordered the convoy to scatter, and set his own ship on a course towards the German warship to draw its fire.
 Jervis Bay was hopelessly outgunned and outranged by the 28 cm (11inch) guns of the German ship, but it attacked the larger ship with its guns, firing more to distract the German ship from the merchantmen than with hopes of doing any damage.
 Although the German's shells ravaged Jervis Bay, and Fegen was wounded and many crewmen killed, Fegen and the surviving crew fought on until their ship was sunk.
 Captain Fegen and many of the crew went down with the ship.

 Jervis Bays sacrifice bought enough time for the convoy to begin to scatter.
-According to some sources, further time was bought by the freighter SS Beaverford, which engaged Admiral Scheer for over four hours.
+According to some sources, further time was bought by the freighter SS Beaverford, which reportedly engaged Admiral Scheer for over four hours.
 However, the account published after the war by the captain of Admiral Scheer and the timings of the sinking show that there was no such engagement.
 Beaverford fled with the other ships, but was sunk during the night.
 In the end, the German cruiser was only able to sink five merchant ships, and the remainder of the convoy escaped.

 Sixty-eight survivors of Jervis Bays crew of 254 were picked up by the neutral Swedish ship Stureholm (three later died of their wounds).
 Guy Byam was one of the survivors of the sinking; he was later killed while covering an air raid over Germany for the BBC.

 Captain Fegen was awarded a posthumous Victoria Cross as a result of this action.
 The citation for his award reads:

 For valour in challenging hopeless odds and giving his life to save the many ships it was his duty to protect.
 On the 5th of November, 1940, in heavy seas, Captain Fegen, in His Majesty's Armed Merchant Cruiser Jervis Bay, was escorting thirty-eight Merchantmen.
 Sighting a powerful German warship he at once drew clear of the Convoy, made straight for the Enemy, and brought his ship between the Raider and her prey, so that they might scatter and escape.
 Crippled, in flames, unable to reply, for nearly an hour the Jervis Bay held the German's fire.
 So she went down: but of the Merchantmen all but four or five were saved.